jack-klob/boids/README.md

 # Flocking Simulator

-Flocking simulation based on the [boids](https://www.red3d.com/cwr/boids/) algorithm by Craig Reynolds.
+2D bird flocking simulation written in C++ using OpenGL, GLFW, and GLEW.
+Based on the [boids](https://www.red3d.com/cwr/boids/) algorithm by Craig Reynolds.
 Completed for SENG 475 - Advanced Programming Techniques for Robust Efficient Computing at the University of Victoria.

 ## Installation